Home » Big Island » 101 Best Things to do on the Big Island with Kids

 And don’t forget about the food – there are tons of kid-friendly restaurants on the island where you can try everything from fresh fish tacos to local Hawaiian fares like kalua pork and poi (a purple paste made from taro root).

-Let me show you how easy it is for your whole family can enjoy a trip together without any fighting over what to do!
+Let me show you how easy it is for your whole family to enjoy a trip together without fighting over what to do!

-This list will save your sanity when planning your next Hawaiian getaway as well as give them something exciting and new that they’ve never done before!
+This list will save your sanity when planning your next Hawaiian getaway and give them something exciting and new that they’ve never done before!
 So let’s get started… shall we? 🙂

 Find out the 10 things you NEED to know before planning a Big Island vacation!